KevinGarza-Sec/Integrated-Cyber-Defense-Operations-Lab/firewall/change-requests/FW-CR-002-block-target-icmp-to-internet.md

 - `8.8.8.8` is a public Google DNS test IP, not KG's public IP.
 - Redact browser profile, personal bookmarks, account identifiers, and any unrelated public IPs if they appear in logs.
 - No passwords or OPNsense config XML should be committed.

-## Interview Explanation

-> I started with a permissive default LAN baseline, then implemented a narrowly scoped outbound ICMP block for one lab host.
-I placed the deny rule above the default allow rule, enabled logging, validated that the specific traffic was blocked, and confirmed normal gateway/DNS functionality still worked.
-This demonstrated change control, rule ordering, least-impact firewall policy, and log-based validation.